Long Term Health Clinics

-These clinics are for patients with long term “chronic” conditions and are run by our multi-skilled team of Health Care Assistants and Nursing team, some examples of chronic diseases we manage are:
+These clinics are for patients with long term “chronic” conditions and are run by our multi-skilled team of Health Care Assistants and Nurses.
+Examples of chronic diseases we manage are:

 - High blood pressure

-- Educate and enable patients to manage to a certain extent their own health
+- Educate and enable people to manage their own health, where possible.

-- Monitor and identify progression of their condition so that active steps can be taken to step up or down their treatment
+- To monitor and identify progression of their condition/s so that active steps can be taken to step treatment up or down.

 This nurse-run asthma clinic provides advice and ongoing support for newly diagnosed and established asthmatics.
 All aspects of care are provided including assessing symptoms, triggers and treatments as well as self-management plans.
 Adjustments to medication and devices may be made if appropriate and prescriptions issued in liaison with GPs.